-View the appointment timeline below to find out which immunisations are due during the 7 to 27 month period.
+View the appointment timeline below to find out which immunisations are due during the 2.5-5 year period.
 If you would like to talk to a health professional about immunisations you can contact the nurse practitioner at your GP practice, they will be more than happy to answer your questions or respond to any concerns you may have.
 Remember, immunisations are really important to help keep your child and community safe, and should be given at the correct age, delaying them can put your child at risk.

 - Hackney and City Health Visiting service